isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2572.md

 ---
-title: 2.
-Analyse Service Quality & Customer Satisfaction to Develop Service Recovery Framework
+title: When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
+Here are three SSG-approved courses to start with
 permalink: /productivity-solutions-grant/solutionrepo/solution2572
 ---

 ### Description

-When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
-Here are three SSG-approved courses to start with:

 ### Details of Solution

-Click <a href='https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=SCN-S92SS0008J-01-CRS-Q-0039329-RET' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria